-Future vision for Barnstaple town centre one step closer to becoming reality
+Barnstaple town centre future vision closer to reality

 18 February 2021